EikeMB/eikemb.github.io/_pages/about.md

 # 💼Job Experience

-2024 – date: Intern working with the R&D Engineering team at RheEnergise
+2024 – date: Software Engineer Intern working with the R&D Engineering team at RheEnergise

 * Using the Modbus TCP protocol to read and write from and to sensors or other control units.